state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 There are three different deployment paths enumerated below depending on how you set up your backend database: ([4a](#step-5a)) Amazon Web Sevices (AWS) Relational Databse Service (RDS), ([4b](#step-4b)) PostGIS on a separate instance as GeoNode, or ([4c](#step-4c)) PostGIS on the same instance than GeoNode.

+If the server stalls on `cybergis-script-rogue.sh prod [conf_standalone|conf_application]`, run `source /usr/local/rvm/scripts/rvm; gem install dep-selector-libgecode -v '1.0.2'` from the command line and then run again.

 ####Step 4a
 In step 4a, you can install PostGIS on AWS RDS.
 To install PostGIS ontop of a PostgreSQL AWS RDS instance take the following steps.